Aubrey Cummings: Biography

 In 1978, Cummings migrated to Barbados, and built an active career as a guitarist and vocalist — musicians he played with include John Roett, Charlie King, Nicholas Branker, and Johnny Glasgow (Linus Yaw) — and subsequently established himself as a painter.
+His musical style has been compared to Louis Armstrong.

 His CD Moon Over Me was issued in 2005.

 He was found dead in his car at Haggatt Hall, Saint Michael, Barbados, on the evening of 14 April 2010.